Atomu Tanaka

-Atomu Tanaka (田中 亜土夢, Tanaka Atomu), nicknamed Atom, is a Japanese professional footballer who plays as a midfielder for Veikkausliiga club KTP.
+Atomu Tanaka (田中 亜土夢, Tanaka Atomu), nicknamed Atom, is a Japanese professional footballer who plays as a midfielder for Ykkösliiga club KTP.

 He was a participant at 2007 FIFA U-20 World Cup in Canada and scored 1 goal in 3 appearances.

 Club career

 Albirex Niigata

 Tanaka was educated at and played for Maebashi Ikuei High School in Maebashi, Gunma.
 While he was a high school student, he was registered as a J.League specially-designated player by Albirex Niigata.
 It meant that he was eligible to play and train with Albirex Niigata, while he was still eligible to play for his high school football club.
 He played two league games for Albirex in the 2005 season.
 He made his debut on 27 November 2005 in a J1 League away match against Nagoya Grampus Eight.

 After graduating from his high school in 2006, he officially signed with Albirex Niigata.
 His first appearance as a professional player came on 5 March 2006 in a league match against Kawasaki Frontale.
 His first professional goal came on 8 April 2006 in a league match against Ventforet Kofu.